If you’re struggling to let go of the past, here are some heartfelt tips that will help you move forward.

 But how often do we tell ourselves stories like this about our own lives?
 How often do we choose to view a little stumble as evidence of our incompetence instead of an act of perseverance?

 This is what I mean by letting go of the past.
-We aren’t ignoring our history or forgetting about our painful stumbles—but we are deciding what beliefs we’ll continue to carry as we move forward.
+We aren’t ignoring our history or forgetting about old hurts.
+But we are making a conscious decision about what beliefs we’ll continue to carry as we move forward.

 3 Steps To Letting Go Of The Past

 Here are a few steps that have helped me move on and let go of the past in a way that still honours and respects my history.

 1. Start by telling your stories.